How Criminals Use Your Data to Bypass Digital Identity Verification

 Why Digital Convenience Expands the Attack Surface

 This is why identity risk today is less about a stolen passport and more about cumulative exposure.
 A single breach may not be enough.
-A single social media profile may not be enough.
-But layered together, they form a composite identity capable of passing certain automated checks.
+A single social profile may not be enough.
+Layered together, they form a composite identity capable of passing certain automated checks.

 The Strategic Risk for Individuals and Executives